 National Provider Identifier (NPI)

-The National Provider Identifier (NPI) is a new 10-digit identification number that will be assigned by the Centers for Medicare and Medicaid Services (CMS) to providers who are covered by the provision of HIPAA.
-Health plans, clearinghouses and covered health care providers that submit claims or other information electronically will be required to apply for and use an NPI.
-Providers will apply for a single NPI that they will keep for the rest of their careers.
+The National Provider Identifier (NPI) is a 10-digit identification number that is assigned by the Centers for Medicare and Medicaid Services (CMS) to providers who are covered by the provision of HIPAA.
+Health plans, clearinghouses and covered health care providers that submit claims or other information electronically are required to apply for and use an NPI.
+Providers apply for a single NPI that they will keep for the rest of their careers.

-- Every EqualityCare provider that meets the definition of a healthcare provider (as defined by CMS) will be required to obtain an NPI, regardless of whether they bill their claims electronically or on paper.
+- Every Wyoming Medicaid provider that meets the definition of a healthcare provider (as defined by CMS) is required to obtain an NPI, regardless of whether they bill their claims electronically or on paper.

-- EqualityCare will require its providers to use taxonomy codes in conjunctiuon with their NPIs when billing claims electronically or on paper
+- Wyoming Medicaid requires its providers to use taxonomy codes in conjunctiuon with their NPIs when billing claims electronically or on paper

 PHARMACY NPI NEWSLETTER

 Getting an NPI is free - not having one can be costly!